zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 9. Show all registers.
 10. Write to the code data.

 In case of option *10*, the overwritten data will start from where the *PC* register points.
-The debugger connects to the *VMPROTECT* using a TCP socket, default port *9313*.
+The debugger connects to the *VirtualMachineObfuscationPoC* using a TCP socket, default port *9313*.
 An example of debugging is seen in the screenshot below.

 <img src="doc/6.png" height="300">